BitBrew/event-docs/danlawtcp-events/trip-event-data.md

 - obdSpeedEventData: (object)
   - data: (array[number])
       - Members
-      - `101` - Number of acceleration counts in the first speed bucket, which is zero MPH/s or KPH/s.
+      - `101` - Number of hard acceleration events in the first speed bucket, which is zero MPH or KPH.
-      - `0` - Number of acceleration counts in the second speed bucket, which is 1-A (A is a configurable speed in MPH/s or KPH/s).
+      - `0` - Number of hard acceleration events in the second speed bucket, which is 1-A (A is a configurable speed in MPH or KPH).
-      - `0` - Number of acceleration counts in the third speed bucket, which is A-B (A and B are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of hard acceleration events in the third speed bucket, which is A-B (A and B are a configurable speeds in MPH or KPH).
-      - `0` - Number of acceleration counts in the fourth speed bucket, which is B-C (B and C are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of hard acceleration events in the fourth speed bucket, which is B-C (B and C are a configurable speeds in MPH or KPH).
-      - `0` - Number of acceleration counts in the fifth speed bucket, which is C-D (C and D are a configurable speeds in MPH/s or KPH/s).
+      - `0` - Number of hard acceleration events in the fifth speed bucket, which is C-D (C and D are a configurable speeds in MPH or KPH).
-      - `0` - Number of acceleration counts in the seventh speed bucket, which is greater than D (D is a configurable speed in MPH/s or KPH/s).
+      - `0` - Number of hard acceleration events in the seventh speed bucket, which is greater than D (D is a configurable speed in MPH or KPH).
   - type: `SpeedAccelerationHistogram` (enum[string]) - Indicates a type for this object.

 #### Example